kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 I have two suggestions for Typst:

 i.
 The name `Typst` seems rather infelicitous to pronounce.
-At the very least there should be an explanation on how to pronounce it.
-If it were possible, I myself would vote for a more pronounceable name change, though. \emojifont :wink: \normalfont
+At the very least there should be an explanation on how to pronounce it.^[After finishing this blog, I came across [this explanation on how to pronounce `Typst`](https://github.com/typst/typst#pronunciation-and-spelling).]
+If it were possible, I myself would vote for a visually less daunting name change, though. \emojifont :wink: \normalfont

 ii.
-If `Typst` could be harnessed to produce HTML output, either on its own, or through `Pandoc`, we would be on the cusp of a typesetting revolution, because ePub would also then be possible with a few tweaks, from a single source document.
+If `Typst` could be harnessed to produce HTML output, either on its own, or through `Pandoc`, we would be on the cusp of a typesetting revolution, because ePub would also then be possible with a few tweaks, from a single source document.^[After I had concluded this blog, I came stumbled upon [this discussion on GitHub](https://github.com/typst/typst/issues/721) in which HTML export is planned natively from `Typst` source.
+Hurrah!]

 My overall experience using Typst has been very positive.
 The fact that I now have a template for letters means that my future letter-writing tasks will be lightened considerably.
 Count me in as a recent and enthusiastic convert to Typst!
 Long may it flourish!